-- TO: WSBA Board of Governors

-- CC: Terra Nevitt, Executive Director
+WASHINGTON STATE

-- FROM: Governor Alec Stephens
+FROM: Governor Alec Stephens

-- DATE: May 1, 2023

-- RE: Discussion of three possible Bylaw or Policy Changes
+RE: Discussion of three possible Bylaw or Policy Changes

 DISCUSSION: This is for discussion only.
 Based on feedback, Bylaw or Policy changes may be presented for First Read in June or August.

 ISSUE 1: A Bylaw change to have the President-Elect elected by the active licensed legal professional membership of WSBA, with advisory ratings prepared/conducted by the Board of Governors.